-This is a guide covering flash sync speed.
+This is a guide covering everything you need to know about flash sync speed.

 What is Flash Sync Speed?